 Sometimes the reason you don’t feel like you’re motivated is that you haven’t been ‘productive’.
 Being productive is subjective.
 You can change your perception of productivity by reflecting on what you do at the end of the day.
 I’m pretty sure you filled up your day with things like watching films, researching, reading, cooking, admin stuff, talk to the family.
 That’s still being productive.

-If that doesn’t help setting yourself a challenging goal can help.
+If that doesn’t help, setting yourself one manageable goal can help.
 Just one goal.
-It doesn’t have to be learning it can be as simple as thinking back where you had a task to do – whether it be on your computer or work – and then choosing that as your starting point to push yourself to complete.
+It doesn’t have to be learning it can be as simple as completing an old task you’ve had on your list – whether it be on your computer or work or personal – choose that as a starting point to complete.

-When you achieve something that you couldn’t before it trains you to be more self-motivated.
-Think back to before you learn how to do your craft.
-Did you always know how to do it?
+When you achieve something that you haven’t before it trains you to be more self-motivated.
+Think back to how you was 5 or even 10 years ago.
+Did you always know how to do what it is you can do now?
 No one is born with innate skills and talents.
 They’ve all learned by doing.
 You’ve already got that energy inside you.
 Learn the triggers and get that boost every time you overcome a hurdle.

-If you find it hard then choose something realistic but definitely try at least 1 new thing to challenge yourself with.
+If you find it hard then choose something super small but definitely try at least 1 new thing to challenge yourself or to complete.

 View this post on Instagram